 In many cases, COBRA requires mailing of notices and election forms to a last-known address.
 To fulfill this legal requirement, you should send COBRA notices to your employee's last known address, assuming that they have not called to report new addresses.
 This effort should be made even if you know that mail is not being delivered, and you should keep records to establish this process.
-Daily updates are made to the U.S. Postal Services website regarding mail acceptance and delivery to the affected areas uctively to the affected aleas.
+Daily updates are made to the U.S. Postal Services website regarding mail acceptance and delivery to the affected areas.